SIMOLANT 12/2024

 - Save as...

-are not saved.
-Extension .sim is added if not
+Extension .sim is added if not present.

-present.
 The sim-file is ASCII and human-readable.

 - Protocol name...